dim2k2006/conditional-fields-front/README.md

 ## Usage

-First of all, you will need an html form.
+First of all, you will need an HTML form.

 To enable conditional logic you should add data-rules attribute to conditional field.